-115.32 (b): The updated PAQ indicated that the level and type of training provided to volunteers and contractors is based on the services they provide and level of contact they have with inmates.
-Additionally, the updated PAQ indicates that all volunteers and contractors who have contact with inmates have been notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed on how to report such incidents.
+115.32 (b): The PAQ indicated that the level and type of training provided to volunteers and contractors is based on the services they provide and level of contact they have with inmates.
+Additionally, the PAQ indicates that all volunteers and contractors who have contact with inmates have been notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and informed on how to report such incidents.
 F.3400, page 6 states that volunteers (with the exception of one-time volunteers who have no direct contact with offenders), custodial agents, contractors and other persons providing services to offenders: shall receive the sexual abuse and harassment 101 training as part of the initial orientation which addresses: the agencies standard of zero tolerance of sexual abuse and sexual harassment toward offenders, either by staff, contractors, volunteers, or by offenders; and applicable methods to report incidents of sexual abuse and sexual harassment.
 One time volunteers shall receive information on OPA-T10 which addresses; the agencies standard of zero tolerance of sexual abuse and sexual harassment, toward offenders, either by staff, contractors, volunteers, or by offenders; and how to report incidents of sexual abuse and harassment.
 E.3400, page 5 states that volunteers will receive at least a two hour orientation and training including but not limited to: PREA; a review of relevant prison policies, procedures and guidelines; and best practices for volunteering with the inmate population, including "Undue Familiarity Guidelines."
-A review of a sample of training documents for three contractors indicated that all three had received training on the sexual abuse and sexual harassment policies.
-The interview with the contractor confirmed that the training covered the zerotolerance policy and how to report.
-He stated that they gave him a card and it had information on what he need to do and who to report to.
+A review of a sample of training documents for three contractors and three volunteers indicated that all six had received training on the sexual abuse and sexual harassment policies.
+The interview with the contractor confirmed that she received information on her duties under the agency's sexual abuse and sexual harassment prevention, detection and response policies and procedures.
+She stated that the training was provided in person and was several hours.
+She confirmed they went over a lot of information, included zero-tolerance and how/who to report to, and that it was very extensive.
+It should be noted there were no volunteers during the on-site portion of the audit due to COVID-19.

-115.32 (c): The updated PAQ indicated that the agency maintains documentation confirming that volunteers and contractors understand the training they have received.
+115.32 (c): The PAQ indicated that the agency maintains documentation confirming that volunteers and contractors understand the training they have received.
 F.3400, page 7 indicates that volunteers, work release/study release and contractors must review and verity understanding of training by signing the OPA-T10 PREA Acknowledgment form.
 E.3400, page states that all volunteers shall sign an "Acknowledgment of Volunteer Training and Orientation Form."
-A review of a sample of training documents for three contractors indicated that all three had received training on the sexual abuse and sexual harassment policies.
+A review of a sample of training documents for three contractors and three volunteers indicated that all six had received training on the sexual abuse and sexual harassment policies.

-Based on a review of the PAQ, F.3400, E.3400, the PREA 101 training curriculum, the undue familiarity guideline brochure, a review of a sample of contractor training records as well as the interview with the contractor indicates that this standard appears to be compliant.
+Based on a review of the PAQ, F.3400, E.3400, the PREA 101 training curriculum, the undue familiarity guideline brochure, a review of a sample of contractor training records as well as the interview with the contractor indicate that this standard appears to be compliant.